Market Hall

 Photo: Wikimedia, CC BY-SA 2.5.

 The Gibbes Museum of Art, formerly known as the Gibbes Art Gallery, is an art museum in Charleston, South Carolina.
 Established as the Carolina Art Association in 1858, the museum moved into a new Beaux Arts building at 135 Meeting Street, in the Charleston Historic District, in 1905.
-Gibbes Museum of Art is situated 840 feet south of The Museum at Market Hall.
+Gibbes Museum of Art is situated 840 feet south of Market Hall.

 Powder Magazine